 That’s why, when our oestrogen production decreases during menopause, this has a flow-on effect on other hormones in your body as well.
 This includes your heat regulation hormones too.

-If you can’t beat the heat, no matter the temperature outside, then please have a read of my ‘top-10’ factors that increase your hot flushes:
+If you can’t beat the heat, no matter the temperature outside, and no matter if you are in post-menopause too, then please have a read of my ‘top-10’ factors that increase your hot flushes:

 It’s not just about reducing sugar and processed food as we age.
 In menopause, my emphasis is on reducing protein as well.
 Yes, I know that this goes against what you may have heard, but the amount and timing of your protein intake is crucial.
 Protein is ‘thermo-genic’ which means ‘heat-generating’.
 I learnt that years ago in the fitness industry and when I was trying to understand why my hot flushes were so bad, I remembered that high protein diets cause too much stress on the thyroid, liver, kidneys and gut.
 The result?
 Lots of sweat as your body tries to cool down.
 That’s why in the MyMT Food Guide, which is part of the 12 week programme, I teach you about cooling foods to eat in menopause.